waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Rival:** A red-haired boy named KAINE stole a Totodile from Professor Elm's lab.

 ## Game Mechanics & Discoveries

 ### System Mechanics
 - **Stuck on Warp/Event Tile:** If movement is locked, opening and closing the main menu ('Start' -> 'B') can resolve the issue.
-- **World Knowledge Graph:** I must remember to use `manage_world_knowledge` every time I transition between maps to keep my internal world map accurate.
+- **World Knowledge Graph:** I must use `manage_world_knowledge` every time I transition between maps to keep my internal world map accurate.
+This is a top priority.

 ### Battle Mechanics
 - **Held Items (Berries):** Pokémon can use held Berries to heal themselves in battle.